 Each topic has key vocabulary, which will be revisited throughout the year.
-It is chosen to fit the topics as given by 'Religious Education Directory.
+It is chosen to fit the topics through as given by 'Come and See'.
 This vocabulary is clearly taught and referred to throughout the topics and revisited through spaced learning.